 Ask the client to leave a review whenever they tell you just how they enjoy their lashes!

 7. Consider a Scheduling Software For Marketing

-When you think about “scheduling tech,” you probably think of software that makes appointments for you – for example, an online eyelash appointment book (this is very true because you will surely need scheduling software especially if your client base will start to build up).
+When you think about “scheduling tech,” you probably think of software that makes appointments for you – for example, an online eyelash appointment book, this is very true because you will surely need online scheduling software, especially as your client base starts to build up.

 However, we’d like to express out that, as the company grows, scheduling tools may be a valuable method for attracting new customers.
 Many scheduling tech options, for example, would link you to their own marketplace, which is a database of customers looking for services similar to yours.